Unlocking Success: The Essential Performance Management Model

 3. Performance Evaluation

-Example: A performance evaluation may include metrics such as sales figures, project completion rates, and real-time feedback from colleagues.
+Examples: A performance appraisal can include measures such as the number of sales made, complete rates and feedback from your colleagues.

 4. Development and Training

-Example: Implementing a leadership development program for high-potential employees to prepare them for future managerial roles.
+Example: Implementing a leadership training program for high-potential workers to assist them prepare for future leadership positions.

 5. Recognition and Rewards